 Veganism is currently well-defined as a mode of living that efforts to eliminate all forms of animal mistreatment and cruelty, be it in the form of procuring food, clothing, or any other related purpose.

 What is the catch with ghee?
 Why do some people call it non-vegan?

 Ghee is a milk product, and when this dairy product is procured from milk, it is originated from an animal product.
 Also known as clarified butter, ghee is produced by churning ghee butter, and in this slow-cooking process, the moisture part of milk gets gradually evaporated.
 When ghee butter gets more clarified, it turns into ghee.

-In this ghee making process, butter gets free from milky proteins like lactose, and casein.
+In this ghee making process, regular butter or grass fed butter gets free from milky proteins like lactose, and casein.
 It is one of the reasons ghee is mostly free of allergy risk for lactose and casein intolerance.
 However, as ghee is produced from an animal product, it is claimed by a few vegan dieters that ghee should be called a pure vegan food.
 It means that people on a strict vegan diet will probably discard to have ghee in their diet questioning is ghee vegan, etc.

 But there is a fine line of using ghee as a taboo in a vegan diet.
 Ghee supports do claim that at the time of ghee preparation, no milk residue remains present in ghee.
 And that makes ghee a vegan food.
 Also, ethical farming does not allow any exploitation of dairy cows in terms of the collection of milk.
 That is why ghee can be included in the vegan food list.
 But the proposition is not fully accepted in the Vegan community yet.